qwshen/spark-flight-connector/README.md

   .flight(""""e-commerce".orders""")
 ```
 The following options are supported for writing:
-- write.protocol: the protocol of how to submit DML requests to flight end-points
+- write.protocol: the protocol of how to submit DML requests to flight end-points.
+It must be one of the following:
   - prepared-sql: the connector uses PreparedStatement of Flight-SQL to conduct all DML operations.
-  - literal-sql: the connector uses literal sql-statements for all DML operations.
+  - literal-sql: the connector creates literal sql-statements for all DML operations.
 Type mapping between arrow and target flight end-point may be required, please check the Type-Mapping section below.
 This is the default protocol.
 - batch.size: the number of rows in each batch for writing.
 The default value is 1024.
 Note: depending on the size of each record, StackOverflowError might be thrown if the batch size is too big.
 In such case, adjust it to a smaller value.
 - merge.byColumn: the name of a column used for merging the data into the target table.
 This only applies when the save-mode is append;
 - merge.ByColumns: the name of multiple columns used for merging the data into the target table.
 This only applies when the save-mode is append.